KellzCodes/Java-Practice/Google Interview Prep/Data Structures/arrays/8. Practice/README.md

 What other techniques could there be with Arrays, you might be wondering?
 Well, wonder no more.
 Here is a quick taster!

-[You are given an integer array heights representing the current order that the students are standing in.
-Each heights[i] is the height of the ith student in line (0-indexed).
-Return the number of indices where heights[i] != expected[i].](https://github.com/keldavis/Java-Practice/tree/master/Google%20Interview%20Prep/Data%20Structures/arrays/8.%20Practice/Height%20Checker)
+[A school is trying to take an annual photo of all the students.
+The students are asked to stand in a single file line in non-decreasing order by height.
+Let this ordering be represented by the integer array ```expected``` where ```expected[i]``` is the expected height of the ```ith``` student in line.](https://github.com/keldavis/Java-Practice/tree/master/Google%20Interview%20Prep/Data%20Structures/arrays/8.%20Practice/Height%20Checker)

 [Given a binary array ```nums```, return the maximum number of consecutive ```1```'s in the array if you can flip at most one ```0```.](https://github.com/keldavis/Java-Practice/tree/master/Google%20Interview%20Prep/Data%20Structures/arrays/8.%20Practice/Max%20Consecutive%20Ones%20II)